adarnimrod/resume/resume.rst

 About me
 --------

+- DevOps engineer, Linux and BSD sysadmin and Python developer.

-- Freelance, works remotely from Zichron Ya'akov, Israel.
+- Freelance, working remotely from Zichron Ya'akov, Israel.

 - Born in ’83.